ocanty/ocanty/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Oisín, a final year CS student at University College Cork.
+I'm Oisín, a CS graduate from Ireland.